skanderboudawara/bac-data-analysis/readme.md

 - Computer Sc
 - Technical Sc

-and we will deep dive into their school of origins, their gender, and so on.
+This analysis will focus on the laureate's school of origin, gender and other relevant factors that might have contributed to their success.

 ## 2- Gender distribution between laureate

 <img alt="Distribution of laureat by gender" src="src/Distribution of laureat by gender.svg">

-Unlike the average total gender distribution, the gender distribution in the laureate is competitive and somehow equal between males & females. (except for 2010, a major win for females)
+Unlike the overall gender distribution, the distribution among laureates is relatively balanced between males and females, with occasional fluctuations.
+For example, in 2010, there was a higher proportion of female laureates.

 ## 3- High school of origin of the laureate (Pilote vs Other schools)

 <img alt="Distribution of the laureate on the high schools" src="src/Distribution of the laureate on the high schools.svg">

-Astonishingly the repartition of laureates between public high schools and "pilot" high schools is equal.
-The pilot high school is slightly better, but not with a significant leap.
-For instance, pilot high schools were established to offer the toughest and the best education in the region for the laureate of each region.
+Interestingly, the distribution of laureates between public high schools and "pilot" high schools is relatively equal.
+While pilot high schools are known for offering a more challenging and advanced education, the data does not show a significant difference in the number of laureates produced by these schools compared to public high schools.

 ## 4- The high school with the most laureate number